kurtextrem/instant-smart-quotes/README.md

-# Instant Smart Quotes
+# Smart Typography

 > [!NOTE]
-> This fork updates the extension to support Manifest v3, adds advanced typography features from [Tipograph](https://github.com/pnevyk/tipograph) (MIT license) and a right-click to format.
+> This fork of Instant Smart Quotes updates the extension to support Manifest v3, adds advanced typography features from [Tipograph](https://github.com/pnevyk/tipograph) (MIT license) and a right-click to format.

 Replace typewriter quotes, apostrophes, ellipses, dashes, and special symbols with their typographically correct counterparts as you type.
-Instant Smart Quotes is the last extension you will need to write beautiful typographically correct texts.
+Smart Typography is the last extension you will need to write beautiful typographically correct texts.

 ## Features

 - **Smart Quotes**: Language-specific curly quotes for over 50 languages
 - **Advanced Apostrophe Handling**: Proper apostrophes for contractions (don't, I'll, '90s) and possessives (James's)
 - **Dash Intelligence**:
+  - Configurable sentence break dashes: choose em dash (—), en dash (–), or keep hyphen (-) for spaced hyphens (` - `) - to avoid looking like AI slop 🤖
-  - Em dashes (—) from three hyphens or spaced hyphens (` - ` → ` — `); does not replace them in lists (`- text`)
+  - Em dashes (—) from three hyphens; does not replace them in lists (`- text`)
   - En dashes (–) from two hyphens, number ranges (1-5 → 1–5), or date ranges (Mon-Fri)
 - **Quote Enhancements**:
   - Foot (′) and inch (″) symbols for measurements (5'10" → 5′10″)